rlogiacco/BatterySense/README.md

 ```

 ### Double cell Li-Ion (2S) on 5V MCU
 For a double cell Li-Ion battery (8.4V - 7.4V) powering a `5V MCU`, you'll need to use a voltage divider with a ratio no less than `1.68`: you can use a `6.8kΩ` (R1) and a `10kΩ` (R2) to set the ratio *precisely* at `1.68`, perfect for our `8.4V` battery pack.
-The circuit will continuosly draw 0.5mA in an *alway-connected* configuration, if you can live with that.
+The circuit will continuosly draw 0.5mA in an *always-connected* configuration, if you can live with that.
 As we don't want to rouin our battery pack we'll have to set the minimum voltage to `7.4V` to avoid risking of permanent damages, meaning your code should look like:

 ```cpp
 Battery batt = Battery(7400, 8400, SENSE_PIN); // also specify an activationPin for on-demand configurations